-Average Vehicles, also known as "fleet capacity", is determined using a simple average of the number of vehicles in the fleet whether owned or leased by the Company at the beginning and end of a given period.
-Among other things, average vehicles is used to calculate Vehicle Utilization which represents the portion of the Company's vehicles that are being utilized to generate revenue.
+Average Vehicles is determined using a simple average of the number of vehicles in the fleet whether owned or leased by the Company at the beginning and end of a given period.
+Among other things, Average Vehicles is used to calculate Vehicle Utilization which represents the portion of the Company's vehicles that are being utilized to generate revenue.

-Time and mileage pricing is calculated as total rental revenue less revenue from value-added services, such as charges to the customer for the fueling of vehicles, loss damage waivers, insurance products, supplemental equipment and other consumables, divided by the total number of transaction days.
+Time and Mileage ("T&M") pricing is calculated as Total Rental Revenue less ancillary revenue from value-added services, such as charges to the customer for the fueling of vehicles, loss damage waivers, insurance products, supplemental equipment and other consumables, divided by the total number of Transaction Days.
 This metric is important to management and investors as it represents a measurement of the changes in base rental fees, which comprise the majority of the Company's Total RPD.

 Total Rental Revenue

-Total Revenue Per Transaction Day ("Total RPD," also referred to as "pricing")
+Total Revenue Per Transaction Day ("Total RPD"or "RPD"; also referred to as "pricing")

-Total RPU is calculated as total rental revenue divided by the average vehicles in each period and then dividing by the number of months in the period reported.
+Total RPU Per Month is calculated as Total Rental Revenue divided by the Average Vehicles in each period and then dividing by the number of months in the period reported.
 This metric is important to management and investors as it provides a measure of revenue productivity relative to fleet capacity, or asset efficiency.

-Vehicle utilization is calculated by dividing total transaction days by available car days.
+Vehicle Utilization is calculated by dividing Transaction Days by Available Car Days.
 This metric is important to management and investors as it is the measurement of the proportion of vehicles that are being used to generate revenues relative to fleet capacity.

 SOURCE Hertz Global Holdings, Inc.